ocrosby/mine-coaches/README.md

 By following these steps, you can make your program reentrant, allowing you to pause and resume its execution without losing progress or data.
 This is especially useful for long-running processes and critical applications where interruptions can occur.

+## Checkpoints

+My first Checkpoint is after the call to retrieve the list of teams from the API.
+I will serialize the list of teams to a file and then resume from there.